demirmusa/demirmusa/README.md

 I mainly use C# and develop web applications and frameworks (thanks to aspnetboilerplate).
 I like open-source culture and follow open-source projects.
 I try to contribute open-source projects as much as I can, but not much enough.
-One of my hobbies is developing games using Unity.
-I have some failed, unpublished projects. (since its just a hobby)
+I also develop games using Unity.

 This is a brief summary of my software life so far.